 Sometimes critique partners can be so eager to help fix the problems they see that they forget to praise what’s already working.
 Make it a point to highlight what you love about a story alongside the things that aren’t quite perfect yet.

-I’m the kind of writer that only sees problems in my own work.
+I’m the kind of writer who only sees problems in my own work.
 I look at a draft and think, “Oh, my God, I have so many changes I need to make.”
 That’s why I really appreciate it when critique partners tell me what they like about my work — it keeps me from making changes to parts that didn’t need them!

 It’s about more than just making the writer feel good about their project (although that is important) — it also helps them recognize what their strengths are so they can lean into them in the future.